I want to share a simple running tip that can make a world of difference in your running!

-So here is the simple running tip to make running feel instantly easier: squeeze your glutes!
-This is going to force them to take a lot of the work off of the legs and joints and will even help you land softer!
+So here is the simple running tip to make running feel instantly easier: squeeze your bum!

 I want you to notice

 the difference this running tip makes in the simple movement of just squeezing in your glutes.
-You will feel much lighter (even quicker) on your feet.
+You will feel better when you run and your form will be more on par.
 You will

 also be strengthening them, (shaping them!) burn more calories and make them do